A Flexible Framework for Multi-Objective Bayesian Optimization using Random Scalarizations: Our Approach

 \section{Our Approach}

-In this section we first provide a formal description of random scalarizations.
-We then proceed to describe multi-objective versions of two of the classical approaches UCB and TS using random scalarizations.
+We first provide a formal description of random scalarizations, then we formulate a regret minimization problem, and finally propose multi-objective extensions of the classical UCB and TS algorithms to optimize it.